wp-plugins/categories-recent-post/readme.txt

 Features:

+* [NEW] Can anable timthumb to resize image or disable it
+* [NEW] Can anable or disable post date, comment number
-* [NEW] Can anable or disable excerpt, set exerpt length
+* [NEW] Can anable or disable excerpt, can set exerpt length
 * Option to change ordering of posts.
 * Support for displaying thumbnail images via WP 2.9's new post thumbnail feature.
 * Set how many posts to show.